Rautpranav0824/CKD-app/README.md

 Since this repository currently contains the core logic (`main.dart`) and configuration (`pubspec.yaml`) App preview link :- https://z0198069a0199.zapp.page/ Project (Zapp ) link :- https://zapp.run/edit/z0198069a0199
+tip :- its a application developed for mobile users , soo the UI is been integrated using mobile screen size , it may be different or not as per expectations on laptop / tab / monitor

 ---